addestromberg/OpenhabInUnity/README.md

 Be aware, Im a single-, mediocre-, self tought-, hobby programmer.
 The software should NOT be used in commercial projects.
 I have not spent lot of time thinking about security etc. but mostly just wanted to make things work.

-Anyone interested can make a pull request would be very welcome.
+Anyone interested are more then welcome to make a pullrequest.

 ## Installation
 Clone or Download the repo to whatever folder you wan't in the Assets folder in your Unity project.
 I used Unity 2019.1.7f1 to test the